DerwenAI/strwythura/README.md

 G2ConfigTool.py
 ```

-Within the configuration tool's prompt, register the names of the data
+Within the configuration tool, register the names of the data sources
-sources being used:
+being used:

 ```
 addDataSource ACME_BIZ